"What does love look like?

-Our final charity this year is an ongoing project of Emily of Em's Scrapbag.
+Once again, we will be helping out with this ongoing project of Emily of Em's Scrapbag.
 You can choose to make quilts for Happy Chemo, an organization that provides quilts and comfort for chemo patients.
 They also collect up and provide information about freebies and discounts that may be of use to chemo patients.
 Emily has been championing this cause for a while, and has set a goal of providing 1500 quilts to Happy Chemo.
-She’s already donated nearly 600 quilts, and I’d like to see her numbers grow!
+She’s already donated more than 600 quilts, and I’d like to see her numbers grow!
 She has generously agreed to be part of this challenge, and is excited to see what comes of it.
 Here's what Emily has to say about Happy Chemo...

 "The first time I met Ginger Johnston, founder of Happy Chemo, it was my first visit to a chemo lab.
 I was scared and unsure of what the future held for me.
 In walked Ginger, bald and boobless but determined to bring a little sunshine into the chemo lab.
 So before she started her treatment she took everyone’s name and drew prizes.
 It so changed my experience that I knew I needed to help her in her quest.
 I started making quilts for her to give.
 Because I can’t sew as fast as cancer strikes I started asking for help.
 I just want to bring a little comfort and joy to those who are facing the fear and uncertainty that trips to the chemo lab bring. “